May and December

-May and December is a 1910 American short romance film starring Mary Pickford and directed by Frank Powell.
+May and December is a 1910 American silent short romance film starring Mary Pickford and directed by Frank Powell.

 Plot

 Penniless young man June reluctantly proposes to the wealthy, older October and is accepted, much to his disgust.
 Meanwhile, rich, elderly December proposes to poor, young May; she agrees, though reluctantly.
 The two couples meet, and it becomes clear that December and October know each other.
 May and June are immediately attracted to each other.
 On a second encounter, May and June are left alone together.
 Each confides to the other that they are marrying for money, but decide the price is too high.
 When December and October return, May and June inform them that the marriages are off.
 May returns December's engagement ring, and the young couple depart.
 October faints into December's arms.
 When she recovers, she takes the ring and puts it on her finger, to December's dismay.